thlautenschlaeger/thlautenschlaeger.github.io/resume.md

 ### PROJECTS
+**Forecasting Wind/Solar for High Voltage Grid**
+* Designed and implemented model orchestration.
+* Designed and implemented inference service runs machine learning models in production.
+* Designed a data quality service that monitors data in real-time with domain knowledge.
+* Led the technical deployment to bring the first model to the control center where the electrical grid is controlled.
+* Designed AzureML model training pipelines.
+* Integrated automatized deployment from model code to training.

 **Electrical Grid Monitoring and Data Analysis**
 * Designed and implemented an automated real-time electrical grid monitoring software in Python.